Residence Hall Regulations & Policies

 - Other policies and proscribed behaviors are detailed in your Student Handbook, which also details the judicial due process.

-From time to time, students may find that a space becomes available in their rooms, suites, or apartments.
+During the academic year, from time to time students may find that a space becomes available in their rooms, suites, or apartments.
 It must be understood that Housing & Residence Life will fill this space as necessary.
 Therefore, students with an empty space should always keep the space open and accessible (drawers empty, closet space set aside, bed available) for someone to be assigned at any time.

-Generally, we will attempt to give at least 24-hours’ notice before a new student moves in, but this may not always be possible.
+When space becomes open during the school year, we will generally attempt to give at least 24-hours’ notice before a new student moves in, but this may not always be possible.
+Over the summer, spaces that become open will be filled without notice by the department as necessary.

 On occasion when a space does become available in your room, suite, or apartment, there may be opportunity for you to request someone to fill that space.
 Please speak to your Resident Director (RD) immediately if you have an open space and wish to request someone specific to move into that space.
 There is NO GUARANTEE, however, that this will be possible due to the needs of HRL and the University.